joegreene/2015-Fall-CS-121/Worksheets-Projects-Solutions/Week-16/README.md

 - Operator overloading
   - TBD
 - Copy Constructors
-  - Week 7's Worksheet has this in it.
+  - Week 7's Worksheet has this in it (the `FCylinder` class)
 - Inheritance
   - TBD
-- Overriding Base Class Methods (i.e. polymorphism)
+- Overriding Base Class Methods (polymorphism)
   - TBD

 ### Tuesday